 3 Protection of the Fixed Service

-Working Party 5C notes the following three effects of interference, short-term, long-term, and fractional degradation performance (FDP), which all need to be taken into account in the protection of the fixed service in sharing studies:
+Working Party 5C notes that Recommendation ITU-R F.758 provides guidance on the protection criteria that should be taken into account in any studies of sharing with the fixed service.
+The Recommendation identifies the following three effects of interference, short-term, long-term, and fractional degradation performance (FDP), which all need to be taken into account in the protection of the fixed service in sharing studies:

 short term;

-An I/N of 19 dB not to be exceeded for more than 2.7 x 10-4 % of the time.
+An I/N of +19 dB not to be exceeded for more than 2.7 x 10-4 % of the time as described in Recommendation ITU-R F.758-7 (Annex 1 Section 4.2) and Recommendation ITU-R F.1494 (Annex 1).

 long term:

-An I/N of -10 dB not to be exceeded for more than 20% of the time as described in Recommendation ITU-R F.758-7 (table 5).
+An I/N of -10 dB not to be exceeded for more than 20% of the time as described in Recommendation ITU-R F.758-7 (Annex 2 Table 5).

 fractional degradation performance (FDP);